 To date, the project team has conducted more than 160 interviews at 109 different sites of memory, memory initiatives, and other related human rights and atrocity prevention organizations in 7 different countries around the world to assess which atrocity risk factors sites of memory are best positioned to mitigate, and how memory sites, through exhibitions, programming, and outreach, contribute to reducing the likelihood that violence will recur.
 The post-atrocity countries visited include Argentina, Cambodia, Colombia, Morocco, Northern Ireland, Rwanda, and South Africa.
 Additionally, the project team distributed a questionnaire evaluating if and how memory sites respond to and impact the risk factors that are connected to mass atrocity violence through their design and programming.
 We received more than 250 responses from sites of memory spanning across 55 countries.

 Based on the results of these interviews and the questionnaire responses, the research team, led by Dr. Kerry Whigham, AIPG’s Director of Research Development and Online Education, has developed a toolkit that shares guiding principles for incorporating an atrocity prevention lens into current or future programming at memory sites.
 This toolkit provides concrete examples of programming that has successfully responded to risk factors and offers practical tools for assessing risk and adapting programming to respond to those risks.
-The toolkit will be published in June 2023.
+The toolkit was published in July 2023.
 The project will also result in a policy paper that will serve as a guide for donors wanting to support atrocity prevention programs, expected to be released in early 2024.

 Upon publication of the toolkit, we will begin accepting proposals for small fixed amount awards (FAAs) for memory sites to adapt current programming or implement new programming that incorporates an atrocity prevention/risk mitigation framework based on the recommendations in the toolkit.
 (Please note that this is a closed invitation process and is limited to memory sites who participated in the project.)